vidjil/vidjil/doc/vidjil-algo.md

 With the `--label-filter` option, *only* the windows related to the given sequences are kept.
-This allows to quickly filter a set of reads, looking for a known sequence or window, with the `--out-reads --label-filter --label <sequence>` options:
+This allows to quickly filter a set of reads, looking for a known sequence or window, with the `--grep-reads <sequence>` preset, equivalent to `--out-reads --label-filter --label <sequence>`:
-All the reads with the windows related to the sequence will be extracted to `out/seq/clone.fa-1`.
+All the reads with the windows related to the sequence will be extracted to files such as `out/seq/clone.fa-1`.

 ## Clone analysis: VDJ assignation and CDR3 detection